 - Provide proof of a negative TB test

 Tuition for the program is $933.
 Books, uniform, and state exam fee are not included in the cost.

 - Address: 1860 Lincoln Street Denver, CO 80204

 Pima Medical Institute

 Enroll in the nursing assistant program at Pima Medical Institute and become a certified nurse aide in just 6 weeks.
-The 4.5-credit program provides 130 hours of training: 90 hours lecture/lab and 40 hours externship.
+The 4.5-credit program provides 125 hours of training: 85 hours lecture/lab and 40 hours externship.
 Instructors cover a broad range of topics (all within the state’s guidelines) including infection control, safety and emergency procedures, psychosocial needs, communication and interpersonal skills, personal care skills, basic restorative services, basic nursing skills, and quality improvement.
-Contact the school for full details on tuition.
+The duration of the program is 6 weeks.

 - Website: http://pmi.edu/Programs/Certificate/Nursing-Assistant-Nurse-Aide